female model poses guide featured image

 girl wearing white shirt leaning on wall

 • You can lean on a chair or wall to enhance your posture.
-Make the lean slightly dramatic by slightly bending your limbs to accentuate your figure.
+To make the lean slightly dramatic, bend your limbs slightly to accentuate your figure.

 • If there’s no prop to lean on, use your body.
-Lean your weight on one foot and allow your body to tilt in that direction.
+Lean your weight on one foot and let your body tilt in that direction.

 • Sit and pose like you’re looking over your shoulder; it’s a classic pose